dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 I thought of the exit sign over the copy room door.
 City Hall didn’t need an emergency exit on the outside.
 It had an escape tunnel in the copy room.

 But I hadn’t seen any door or tunnel when I looked into the copy room.
-I only saw the copy machine.
+Only the copy machine.

 The copy machine.
 The same kind of copy machine that was in the library.
 The one that looked a lot like an ordinary home clothes dryer.
 And a lot like an electrical whatever in the middle of the forest.